Frenchkebab/ethereum-block-data/README.md

 ## ERC20 Transfer

 You can check transfer volume per block for last 10 blocks
+(Tether address is set by default, but you can put any ERC20 contract address as an input)

 ## Base Fee